DagaGargi/A-Step-by-Step-Guide-on-Learning-SPSS/README.md

 # Statistical Analysis

 **1.HISTOGRAM:** A histogram is a chart that shows frequencies for intervals of values of a metric variable.Such intervals as known as “bins” and they all have the same widths.

 *Note: There is a check your knowledge quiz at the end of the video.
-Enjoy your learning :joy:*
+Enjoy your learning :happy:*

 <iframe src="https://h5pstudio.ecampusontario.ca/h5p/41746/embed" width="993" height="620" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5pstudio.ecampusontario.ca/modules/contrib/h5p/vendor/h5p/h5p-core/js/h5p-resizer.js" charset="UTF-8"></script>